Uganda has received three pioneering laboratory machines to speed up the process of testing and treating patients for bacterial infections…

 Grant Making Process

 The Management Agent, Mott MacDonald undertakes the following grant making process:

-By 2022, the Fleming Fund will have helped 24 low and middle income countries to start building a sustainable national surveillance programme to fight AMR.
-The increase in data, shared nationally and globally, will form the basis of changes in policy and practice for the use of antimicrobial medicines.
+By 2022, the Fleming Fund will have helped 24 low- and middle-income countries to build sustainable national surveillance systems to tackle AMR.
+The increase in data, shared nationally and globally, will form the basis of changes in policy and practice leading to more optimal use of antimicrobial medicines.

 The UK Government has formally launched a £10.7m partnership with Nigeria aimed at tackling drug resistance through improving public healt…

 A One Health approach is crucial in the fight against antimicrobial resistance (AMR) and the Fleming Fund aims to engage all sectors to do…